learning-zone/react-basics/README.md

   padding: "20px",
   margin: "20px",
   WebkitTransition: "all", // note the capital 'W' here
-  msTransition: "all" // 'ms' is the only lowercase vendor prefix };
+  msTransition: "all", // 'ms' is the only lowercase vendor prefix };
 ```